veebch/clock/README.md

 # Video

-# Getting things up and running
+# Building your own clock

 Assemble the Pico, step up transformer and H bridge.
 Note that the voltage of the step up tranformer may vary depending on the clock you're using.